-New to planting food?
-Start with the stuff you often get from the store!
+Skip the store-bought lettuce that turns limp within a few days; Grow your own instead!
 Lettuce seeds can be sown straight in the ground, and you can start harvesting leaves within a month or so.
 Just watch out for slugs and pigeons!

 2. Onions and shallots

-Some radish varieties are ready for harvest in 2-3 months, and they provide continuous crops thanks to their yummy leaves!
+Some radish varieties are ready for harvest in as fast as four weeks, and they provide continuous crops!
 Radishes are so easy to grow that you can even let your kids have a go at them.
-Feel free to grow radishes any time of the year, as long as you give them lots of sun.
+Gardening specialists recommend the “Rainbow Mixed” and “Scarlet Globe” varieties for their flavour and juiciness.

 Potatoes are fun to grow and can thrive in pots, grow bags, or straight in the soil of your backyard.
+You can sow them as early as February or as late as April.
 When you see a few leaves, cover the plant up with more soil and wait for flowers to appear.
 This encourages more potatoes to grow and stops the crops from becoming green and poisonous.

 You can typically harvest your spuds 2-3 months after sowing.